 The cash winner segment was sold by Mildred Glenn in Tallahassee, Florida to Renee Herring, who received \$140.00.
-Had Renee donated the amount for a full ticket, her winnings would have been Mildred sold a total \$700.00. number of 33 segments and Chrysetta sold 48 segments.
+Had Renee donated the amount for a full ticket, her winnings would have been Mildred sold a total \$700.00. number of 33 segments and segments and Chrysetta sold 48 segments.
+We are truly grateful for their efforts as their responsibilities lie in so many other areas, as does the Project Director, Carl Patterson.

+Chrysetta sold 48 segments.
 We are received \$140.00.
 Had Renee donated the amount for a full ticket, her winnings would have been \$700.00.
-Mildred sold a total number of 33 segments and Chrysetta sold 48 segments.
-We are truly grateful for their efforts as their responsibilities lie in so many other areas, as does the Project Director, Carl Patterson.
-Prize winners of the LSBF 50/50 were: The Drew Cloggers of New York who won first prize, a Dirt Devil hand vacuum Barbara Atkinson of Tallahassee, FL won 2^{nd} prize; a 3-picture frame and the 3^{rd} place prize, a 5x6 throw blanket went to which included the Chinese Auction as well as the Last Shall Be First 50/50. were: Yvonne Cree.
-Catherine Edwards, Art Lyons (non-member), Ann Francis, Carl Patterson Jr., Chrysetta Patterson, Inez Cook Patterson, Florence Patterson, Andrew Perry, and Tina Perry.
-There were 17 items in our Chinese Auction, each more valuable than the next.
+Mildred sold a total number of 33 vacuum Barbara Atkinson of Tallahassee, FL won 2nd prize; a 3-picture frame and the 3rd place prize, a 5x6 throw blanket went to which included the Chinese Auction as well as the Last Shall Be First 50/50.
+Yvonne Cree.
+Catherine Edwards, Art Lyons (non-member),